K4S4B4/testmkdoc/doc_en/docs/how-to-capture/calibrate-cameras/what-is-camera-calibration.md

 # What is camera calibration?

 Camera calibration is the process of obtaining information about the relationship between **the positions in the camera image and the positions in the real world**.
-This section describes the concept of what you are doing with camera calibration and some tips for it.
+This page describes the concept of what you are doing with camera calibration and some tips for it.

-In camera calibration in MocapForAll, the following 2 types of information are obtained:
+MocapForAll obtains the following 2 types of information during camera calibration:

 - Intrinsic parameters (Characteristics of the camera itself)
 - Extrinsic parameters (Position of the camera in the real world)